 The Wonderland Bookshop Cafe (10am-5pm)

-Our ever-popular Alice in Wonderland themed bookshop cafe will run all day in Hawkesbury Primary School’s hall, serving selling soups, cakes and drinks with a literary twist and books by festival authors.
+Our ever-popular Alice in Wonderland themed bookshop cafe will this year move to the Village Hall, to provide more space for serving up soups, cakes and drinks with a literary twist and a vast array of tempting books by HULF authors.

 Our traditional closing ceremony will take place in the Village Hall, and will include the now traditional rendition of Prospero’s speech, beautifully delivered by Michael MacMahon – a lovely way to end a brilliant day!